Aaron Brooks (basketball)

-Aaron Jamal Brooks (born January 14, 1985) is an American professional basketball coach and former player who is a two-way liaison for the New York Knicks of the National Basketball Association (NBA) and an assistant coach for the Westchester Knicks of the NBA G League.
+Aaron Jamal Brooks (born January 14, 1985) is an American professional basketball coach and former player.
 He was selected 26th overall in the 2007 NBA draft.
 Brooks won the NBA Most Improved Player Award for the 2009–10 season.

 High school career

 Brooks, a high-profile recruit out of Franklin High School in Seattle, "earned just about every honor possible" while leading his team to the Washington 4A State Championship as a senior.
 As a high school senior he averaged 24.3 points, 7.0 assists, 3.3 rebounds and 2.3 steals per game.
 In that championship game, Brooks went head-to-head with future Gonzaga Bulldog and two-time NBA champion Adam Morrison.
 Brooks finished with 38 points in the 67–55 win.
-Morrison finished with 37 in the loss but was still named Tournament MVP after matching the then four-game scoring title.
+Morrison finished with 37 in the loss, but was still named Tournament MVP after matching the then four-game scoring title.

 Considered a four-star recruit by 247Sports.com, Brooks was listed as the No. 4 point guard and the No. 30 player in the nation in 2003.